-Clean Break is a women-only theatre company, created 40 years ago to empower and educate women who are incarcerated or who are generally affected by the criminal justice system.
+Clean Break is a women-only theatre company, created 40 years ago to empower and educate women affected by or at risk of entering the criminal justice system.
 Despite recent government policy fortunately only presenting small obstacles for the work of Clean Break, they’re gathering momentum and working on more projects than ever before.
 After a pandemic that has had a devastating effect on the Theatre industry, Clean Break has only gotten stronger, expanding into new types of projects, one of which, Blis-ta (you can read the review here) – now available to listen for free online is an audio drama adapted from the play written by the late Clean Break member, Sonya Hale.
 Directed by one of the Artistic Directors of Clean Break, Roísín McBrinn, it is a no holds barred story of two young homeless girls, struggling to survive on the streets.

 I had the opportunity to speak to McBrinn, who was appointed Joint Artistic Director three years ago alongside Anna Herrmann, about her work at Clean Break.
 McBrinn tells me that “a major part of our work since taking over is really integrating an educational programme with an artistic one.”
 McBrinn knows that members (women who work with Clean Break who have been affected by the criminal justice system) have to be “at the heart” of everything that audiences now interact with from the company.
 As social issues rise in prominence in mainstream conversation, discussion has highlighted that affected people need to be at the helm of organisations driving progress.
 “We have become actively more outward-facing and that was strategic” — McBrinn has been ahead of the curve and putting this principle into practice since 2018.

 In January of this year, the government announced a plan to create 500 new places in women’s prisons.
 Clean Break strongly opposes this, joining a campaign with sister organisation, Women in Prison, to instead push the £150m intended for new places towards the women’s centres that provide support within communities.
 McBrinn gives me a thoughtful response to this after I ask if Clean Break could be considered a political or partisan organization.
 “We consider our campaigning voice to be vital… by telling the stories that are misrepresented or unheard, we can actively change the narrative.”
-However, McBrinn is clear that, “policy is really central to that work… but this doesn’t necessarily make us a political organisation.
+However, McBrinn is clear that, “ policy is really central to that work and we are keen to engage across the political spectrum.
 We hold our ideology closer.”
 She asserts that “we want to influence” whoever is making policies that harm or help women in the communities Clean Break work with.
 They’re not interested in the mudslinging of politics in general but instead want to practically keep working towards their mission to help the women they work with.